cmgriffing/blog-gatsby/src/blog/2021/interface-driven-validation-and-api-documentation.md.md

 ![A Stethoscope](../images/photo-1505751172876-fa1923c5c528.jpeg)

 I could have just used [stethoscope](https://cmgriffing.github.io/stethoscope) to rate them and zod would have come out ahead anyway.
 But, the clincher for me was that I could use the zod schema to generate json schema using [zod-to-json-schema](https://github.com/StefanTerdell/zod-to-json-schema).
-That would allow me generate a significant part of of an openapi.yaml.
+That would allow me generate a significant part of an openapi.yaml.

 It turns out that a lot of the tools regarding OpenApi and generation end up using the openapi.yml file as the source of truth.
 This didn't really sit well with me.

 Keeping API documentation up to date is a hassle.
 I have come to feel that API documentation that is updated by hand is out of date the moment it is written.
 We all forget to update them.
 It can be a chore.
 So, making it programmatically driven in any way is a boost to productivity and morale.
-So, something that would also allow me treat my interfaces as the source of truth for the openapi documentation would be awesome.
+Something that would also allow me to treat my interfaces as the source of truth for the openapi documentation would be awesome.

 ![Spilled Ice Cream](../images/sarah-kilian-52jRtc2S_VE-unsplash.jpg)